Our Services

 • Informed by the socio-ecological model that is settings-based, enabling training to be tailored to the specific audience the training is targeting

-• Build mental health literacy capability of learners to support early help-seeking behaviour, reduce stigma and support inclusive and compassionate care conversations
+• Build mental health literacy capability of Connectors to support early help-seeking behaviour, reduce stigma and support inclusive and compassionate care conversations

 • Ensure professional standards or industry recognised Frameworks are mapped to learning outcomes